 Even the most fundamental features of cognitive functioning may be affected by changes in seasons.
-The cognitive performance of Alzheimer's patients has be shown to vary seasonally, with more severe symptomatology in winter and early spring (Lim et al., 2018).
-Additionally, as noted previously, the symptoms of seasonal affective disorder are associated with deficits in working memory, short term memory, and auditory attention (Merikanto et al., 2012).
+The cognitive performance of people living with Alzheimer's disease has been shown to vary seasonally, with more severe symptomatology in winter and early spring (Lim et al., 2018).
+Additionally, as noted previously, the symptoms of SAD are associated with deficits in working memory, short-term memory, and auditory attention (Merikanto et al., 2012).

 Seasonal variation in cognitive performance is not limited to clinical populations.
 In fact, there is evidence indicating that analogous kinds of seasonal effects may occur more broadly within human populations.
 For instance, one study-conducted on a sample of healthy young adults in Belgium-found that performance on a measure of sustained attention was highest in the winter and lowest in the summer (Meyer et al., 2016).
-Additionally, results obtained from the same sample showed that performance on a working memory task was highest in the autumn and lowest in the spring.
+Additionally, results obtained from the same sample showed that performance on a working-memory task was highest in the autumn and lowest in the spring.